netboz/bbs/README.md

 ## Application start

+Purpose of this section is to get a first contact with the system by studying its startup procedure.

 ### System ontologies registration

 The goal of the application starting process is to have the root bubble running.